 § 6 Share classes and shareholder’s right where the company resolves to increase the share capital

-There shall be two classes of shares, class A and class B. Class A-shares may be issued to a number corresponding to not more than thirty (30) percent of the number of shares that can be issued in the company and class B-shares may be issued to a number corresponding to not more than one hundred (100) percent of the number of shares that can be issued in the company.
+Shares of two classes, series A and series B, may be issued.
+Series A shares may be issued in an amount constituting no more than thirty (30) percent of the number of shares which can be issued by the company, and series B shares may be issued in an amount constituting no more than one hundred (100) percent of the number of shares which can be issued by the company.

-Class A-shares convey ten (10) votes and class B-shares one (1) vote.
+One series A share conveys ten (10) votes and one series B share one (1) vote.

-In the event of an increase of the share capital by means of a cash issue or a set-off issue, one old share shall entitle the holder to pre-emption rights to one new share of the same class.
-Shares that are not subscribed for pursuant to the shareholders with pre-emption rights shall be offered to all shareholders.
-If the total number of shares subscribed for pursuant to the last-mentioned offer cannot be issued, the shares shall be alloted between the subscribers in proportion to the number of shares they previously own and in case this is not possible, the shares shall be alloted by means of drawing of lots.
+In the event of an increase in the share capital through a cash issue or a set-off issue, an old share shall be given preferential right to a new share of the same class, shares, which are not subscribed for by the first entitled shareholders, shall be offered to all shareholders and, if the entire number of shares, which are subscribed due to the above-mentioned offer, cannot be issued, the shares shall be divided between the subscribers pro rata to the number of shares they previously held, and, to the degree this cannot be done, through the drawing of lots.

-In the event the company resolves, by means of a cash issue or a set-off issue, to issue warrants or convertible instruments, the shareholders shall have pre-emption rights to subscribe for warrants as if the issue concerned those shares which will be subscribed for due to the right of option, and pre-emption rights to subscribe for convertible instruments as if the issue concerned those shares which the convertible instruments will be exchanged for.
+If the company resolves, through cash issue or set-off issue, to issue warrants or convertibles, the shareholders have a preferential right to subscribe for warrants in the same way as if the issue pertained to those shares which may be subscribed for due to the option and, respectively, to subscribe for convertibles as if the issue pertained to the shares for which the convertibles may be exchanged.

-What has been stated above shall not constitute any restrictions on the possibility for the company to resolve on a cash issue or set-off issue with deviation from the shareholders’ pre-emption rights.
+What is set forth above shall not constitute any restriction in the possibilities to make a resolution on cash or set-off issues that deviate from the shareholders’ preferential rights.

-In the event of a bonus issue, new shares of each class shall be issued in proportion to the number of previously existing shares of the same class.
-In the event of an increase in the share capital by means of a bonus issue, the shareholders have pre-emption rights to the new shares in proportion to the number of shares they previously own.
-In relation thereto, holders of A-shares shall be entitled to new A-shares and holders of B-shares shall be entitled to new B-shares.
-The aforementioned shall not constitute any restrictions on the possibility for the company to issue shares of a new class, through a bonus issue, subsequent to necessary amendments to the articles of association.
+In the event of a bonus issue, new shares of both classes shall be issued pro rata to the number of shares of the same class which previously existed.
+In the event of an increase in the share capital through a bonus issue, the shareholders have preferential rights to the new shares pro rata to the number of shares which they previously held, whereupon holders of A-shares are entitled to new series A shares and holders of B-shares are entitled to new series B shares.
+What is now set forth shall not constitute any restriction of the possibility, through a bonus issue, after required amendments to the articles of association, to issue shares of a new class.

-Holder of an A-share shall have the right to request that such share shall be converted to a B-share.
-A request for conversion shall be made in writing to the company’s board of directors.
-The request shall specify the number of shares for which conversion is requested.
-The company’s board of directors is obliged, without delay, to deal with requests to convert A-shares to B-shares.
-The conversion shall be reported for registration without delay and is effected at the time of registration.
+An owner of a series A share shall be entitled to request that such a share shall be converted to a series B share.
+Such a request shall be made in writing to the company’s board of directors.
+The request shall state how many shares the shareholder wishes to convert.
+The company’s board of directors is obliged, without delay, to treat issues regarding conversions of series A shares to series B shares.
+The conversion shall without delay be reported for registration and is executed when the registration is made.

 § 8 Composition of the board of directors

-The board of directors shall, in addition to those members who can legally be appointed by somebody other than a general meeting of shareholders, consist of not less than five (5) and not more than seven (7) board members with not more than five deputy board members.
+The board of directors shall, in addition to directors who in accordance with the law may be appointed by a body other than the general meeting, consist of no less than five (5) and no more than seven (7) directors with no more than five deputies.

 § 9 Auditors

-The company shall have not less than one (1) and not more than two (2) auditors with not more than two (2) deputy auditors.
-Not less than one (1) and not more than two (2) registered public accounting firms can also be appointed as auditors.
+The company shall have no less than one (1) and no more than two (2) auditors with no more than two (2) deputy auditors.
+No less than one (1) and no more than two (2) registered public accounting firm(s) may also be appointed as auditor.

 § 10 Notice of general meetings

-Notice of an annual general meeting and notice of an extraordinary general meeting, at which changes to the articles of association will be dealt with, shall be made at the earliest six (6) weeks and at the latest four (4) weeks before the general meeting.
-Notice of other extraordinary general meeting shall be made at the earliest six (6) weeks and at the latest three (3) weeks before such meeting.
+Notice to attend an annual general meeting as well as notice to attend an extraordinary general meeting where an issue regarding amendment to the articles of association shall be treated shall be given no earlier than six (6) and no later than four (4) weeks before the meeting.
+Notice to attend other extraordinary general meetings shall be given no earlier than six (6) and no later than three (3) weeks before the meeting.

 § 11 Shareholder’s and advisor’s right to participate in a general meeting

-A shareholder wishing to participate in a general meeting, shall notify the company at the latest on the day stipulated in the notice of the general meeting.
-Last-mentioned day may not be a Sunday, other public holiday, Saturday, Midsummer Eve, Christmas Eve or New Year’s Eve and may not occur any earlier than the fifth weekday prior to the general meeting.
-Advisor of a shareholder may only accompany the shareholder if the shareholder informs the company in the abovementioned way and states the number of advisors, one or two, who will participate in the general meeting.
+Shareholders, wishing to participate in the business of the general meeting, shall notify the company no later than on the day stated in the notice to attend the general meeting.
+That day may not be a Sunday, other public holiday, Saturday, Midsummer’s Eve, Christmas Eve or New Year’s Eve and not fall earlier than on the fifth day before the meeting.
+Advisor to shareholders may accompany a shareholder only if the shareholder notifies the company of this in the manner described, and in the notification states the number of advisors, one or two, who shall participate at the general meeting.

 General meetings shall be held in Markaryd.